miromannino/MExpr/README.md

 	MUL
 	MUL

-###Function and variables
+###Functions and variables

-The Environment has two maps, the variables and the functions is stored in these map.
+The Environment has two maps, the variables and the functions is stored in these maps.
-After the expression is parsed, the AST Tree (and the code too) contains the name of the variable (or the name of the function) and not its value.
-On the contrary, in the evaluation phase the environment is interrogated to get the values and the function pointers.
+After that the expression is parsed, the AST Tree (and the code too) contains the name of the variables (or the name of the functions) and not their values.
+On the contrary, in the evaluation phase the environment is questioned to get the values and the function pointers.

-To distinguish the function with the same name, but different number of arguments, the function `_foo` with one argument is internally called `_foo_1` and the other function, with the same name but with two arguments, is internally called `_foo_2`.
+To distinguish the functions with the same name, but different number of arguments, the environment uses different names.
+For example, the function `_foo` with one argument is internally called `_foo_1`, the other function, with the same name but with two arguments, is internally called `_foo_2`.

 How to use it
 -------------

-The Makefile is configured to create a shared library, you can use it with your C++ programs linking dynamically this library.
+The Makefile is configured to create a shared library, you can use it with your C++ programs dynamically linking this library.

-Let's see an example of a little program that use it:
+Let's me show an example of a little program that use it:

 	#include <iostream>
 	#include <MExpr.h>